SkafteNicki/dtu_mlops/s7_deployment/ml_deployment.md

                 --no-cache --build-arg CUDA=
             ```

-            the `--no-cache` flag is used to ensure that the build process is not cached and ensure a fair comparison.
+            The `--no-cache` flag is used to ensure that the build process is not cached and ensures a fair comparison.
             On my laptop this respectively took `5m1s`, `1m4s`, `0m4s`, `0m50s` meaning that the ONNX
             container was respectively 7x (with CUDA) and 1.28x (no CUDA) faster to build than the PyTorch container.

-    3. Find out the size of the two docker images.
-It can be done in the terminal by running the `docker images`
+    3. Figure out the sizes of the two docker images.
+This can be done in the terminal by running the `docker images`
         command.
 How much smaller is the ONNX model compared to the PyTorch model?

         ??? success "Solution"

-            As of writing the docker image containing the PyTorch framework was 5.54GB (with CUDA) and 1.25GB (no CUDA).
+            As of writing, the docker image containing the PyTorch framework was 5.54GB (with CUDA) and 1.25GB (no CUDA).
             In comparison the ONNX image was 647MB (with CUDA) and 647MB (no CUDA).
 This means that the ONNX image is
             respectively 8.5x (with CUDA) and 1.94x (no CUDA) smaller than the PyTorch image.

-8. (Optional) Assuming you have completed the module on [FastAPI](../s7_deployment/apis.md) try creating a small
+8. (Optional) Assuming you have completed the module on [FastAPI](../s7_deployment/apis.md), try creating a small
     FastAPI application that serves a model using the ONNX runtime.

     ??? success "Solution"